 - you will leave my bedroom or study immediately without protest if I request it.

 - You will undertake not to belittle me in front of our children, either through words or behavior.

-She stay a few more month with Albert before moving to Zürich with their two children.
+She stays a few more month with Albert before moving to Zürich with their two children.
 The marriage continued (although they were effectively far apart) for more 11 years, with the divorce taking place in 1919.
 Einstein married Elsa 4-5 months later in the same year.
-They agreed that Maric was to receive the monetary award of the Nobel Prize, if he ever won one… But it was written in the stars and, in 1921, Einstein was awarded the Nobel Prize for Physics and the prize money was given to Maric.
-After the divorce, life was difficult for Maric, giving lessons to complement her salary.
+They agreed that Maric was to receive the monetary award of the Nobel Prize if he ever won one… But it was written in the stars and, in 1921, Einstein was awarded the Nobel Prize in Physics and the prize money was given to Maric.
+After the divorce, life was difficult for Maric, giving lessons to compliment her salary.
 But it was in 1930 that her life suffered a devastating blow when her son Eduard suffered a mental breakdown.
 He was diagnosed with schizophrenia and spent the rest of his life in mental institutions.
-Hans Albert, her other son, moved to the United States with his family in 1938, joined the faculty of the University of California in 1947, but Albert and Hans were estrange to each other.
-Einstein loved flirting and had several female admirer’s with whom he exchange letters.
-When the Nazis took power in the 1930’s, Einstein advised Mileva to return to Yugoslavia, under the suppositions that was safer.
-Mileva didn’t follow Albert advice and that’s was her lucky choice, because soon the country was occupied by the Nazis…
+Hans Albert, her other son, moved to the United States with his family in 1938, joined the faculty of the University of California in 1947, but Albert and Hans were estranged to each other.
+Einstein loved flirting and had several female admirers with whom he exchanges letters.
+When the Nazis took power in the 1930’s, Einstein advised Mileva to return to Yugoslavia, under the suppositions that were safer.
+Mileva didn’t follow Albert advice and that’s was her lucky choice because soon the country was occupied by the Nazis…

 As someone said, Einstein “a genius, secular saint, pacifist, humanitarian, indifferent parent, jokester, poet, dreamer, musician, world saver, father of the bomb, loyal friend, flirt, and fraud?”
 He didn’t believe in Quantum Mechanics, but he was probably the superposition of all these qualities…